vimarrow/sentinel/README.md

 ## Structure
 There are 2 main components:
+* `/satellite` - the Backend code for the Web Server.
+It has dependecies for the followind UNIX sockets:
+  - `/star` -  the KV store used to keep the app state
+  - `/stor` - SQLite wrapper use to host client data
-- `/satellite` - the Backend code, written in Rust, that will run on the Server side
+  - `/sonar` - journaling and audit module that logs every operation that runs on the app
-- `/station` - It's the Frontend part, using Web Components with Lit.js
+* `/station` - It's the Frontend part, using Web Components with Lit.js

 ## WIP
 I'll add more to this Readme soon.